-Information Security Intranet & CEO Fraud Warning
+Information Security Intranet and CEO Fraud Warning

 Beware Increased Phishing Attacks During Holiday Season

 Information Security would like to remind you to be extra vigilant of phishing attacks during the upcoming holidays as scammers will try to take advantage of your holiday spirit.

 - View Information Security intranet site: This new resources was developed to share updates and provide the community with security education resources.
 It features a Phish of the Day section to share information on recent phishing attempts targeting our community.
 Access the site from the WPI Portal.

 - Report CEO Fraud and other suspicious email.